greeve/gluten-free-recipes/bin/final_book.md

 1. Add water/broth to your rice cooker and then rice.
 2. Use the 60 min setting.
 Brown rice takes longer to cook than white rice.

 \newpage

+## Caprese Salad

+### Ingredients

+- 2½ cups lightly packed fresh basil leaves rough chopped
+- 1½ teaspoons kosher salt
+- ½ cup extra-virgin olive oil
+- 6 slices fresh Mozzarella cheese whole-milk
+- 6 slices summer tomatoes
+- Flake sea salt and freshly ground black pepper to season
+- Fresh basil leaves for garnish

+## Instructions

+1. Place the basil and kosher salt in the bowl of a food processor and push the process button.
+While the basil is processing, slowly add the olive oil and continue processing until the basil/oil/salt mixture looks like a thin pesto sauce.
+2. Slice the mozzarella into 6 (1/4”) slices and slice the tomatoes into 6 (1/4”) slices.
+3. Alternate the cheese and tomato slices on a plate and drizzle with the basil-oil.
+Season lightly with flaked sea salt and freshly ground black pepper.
+Garnish with fresh basil leaves.
+Refrigerate, lightly covered, up to 1 hour or serve immediately.
+4. Enjoy!

+\newpage